MoarVM/MoarVM/docs/jit/tiles.md

     MVM_JIT_TILE_DECL(xor_addr);

-The implementation is defined in
-<code>src/jit/x64/tiles.dasc</code>.
-This file is included from
-<code>src/jit/x64/emit.dasc</code>, which is the file that includes
-the original JIT architecture-specific code.
+The implementation is defined in `src/jit/x64/tiles.dasc`.
+This file is included from `src/jit/x64/emit.dasc`, which is the file that includes the original JIT architecture-specific code.
 A tile implementation looks much like this:

     /* in src/jit/x64/tiles.dasc, supposing we only care about 8 byte xor */
     MVM_JIT_TILE_DECL(xor) {
-        int dst   = values[0]->reg_num;
+        int dst   = tile->values[0];
-        int src_a = values[1]->reg_num;
+        int src_a = tile->values[1];
-        int src_b = values[2]->reg_num;
+        int src_b = tile->values[2];
         if (values[0]->size < 8)
             MVM_oops(tc, "oops!");
-        if (src_a != dsst) {
+        if (src_a != dst) {
             | mov Rq(dst), Rq(src_a);
         }
         | xor Rq(dst), Rq(src_b);
     }

-In case you didn't read the DynASM link, the lines starting with a '|' are machine code that is to be emitted to the compiler.
+The lines starting with a '|' are machine code that is to be emitted to the compiler.
 Of note is that in the expression model a node takes any number of input nodes (typically zero, one or two) and yields an output node (typically a value into a register).
 Hence the destination and source nodes are different.
 However, in x64 (and indeed all modes of x86) only two operands per instruction are supported, one of which typically acts as destination operand (as well as a source operand).
 Hence the xor operation here described overwrites the first operand.
 In case the first operand wil be used later, this is of course unacceptable.
 Hence the mov on the 9th line.
 However, in case the first operand *isn't* used later, reusing the register can serve as a minor but significant optimization.
 The register allocator tries to ensure that this is the case for all relevant tiles, and tile writers should try to take advantage of this if possible.
 Note that architectures which use more standard (and sane) three-operand instructions do not have to take this into account.
 Note also that the size of the operands is a parameter; usually you should use the biggest of the child operand sizes as definitive.
 Please, please, please check and fail on sizes you do not expect to handle, because bugs in emitted code are much more difficult to debug than bugs in the code generator.

 It is probably of interest what the exact argument list definition of a tile really is.
 A tile function receives the following arguments in
 order:

-* <code>MVMThreadContext *tc</code> - the current thread context
-  passed to all MVM functions
+* `MVMThreadContext *tc` - the current thread context passed to all MVM functions

-* <code>MVMJitCompiler *compiler</code> - the compiler object, which
-  is aliased via macro magically to a DynASM handle object, which magically ensures that the dynasm statements work.
+* `MVMJitCompiler *compiler` - the compiler object, which is aliased via macro magically to a DynASM handle object, which magically ensures that the dynasm statements work.
 Also the general manager of labels and registers etc.

+* `MVMJitTile *tile` - the tile object that holds the values and parameter arguments.

-* <code>MVMJitExprTree *tree</code> - the tree object that is being
+* `MVMJitExprTree *tree` - the tree object that is being compiled.
-  compiled.
 Contains pretty much all data relevant to the compilation that is not kept in the compiler structure; however in tiles it's mostly used to extract argument data, since other data is made available in more convenient ways.
-* <code>MVMint32 node</code> - the node compiled in this tile.
-* <code>MVMJitExprValue **values</code> - an array of 'value' objects,
-  which holds (among other things) the register number and register type allocated to the value.
-Significantly, <strong>there is a value object for every symbol node in the pattern, starting from index 1;
-  and index 0 refers to the value generated by this node</strong>.
-* <code>MMVJitExprNode *args</code> - the arguments of this specific
-  node, if any.

-These values are thus available to any tile that is compiled.
-Often, a till will require data that is 'deeper' in the tree, for instance the first argument of and <code>addr</code> node which represents the constant offset from the addreess specified by the register.
-It is altogether rather inconvenient to provide a generic way of extracting this from the tree, although I do hope I change my mind about that, and so the best way of getting these values currently is to use the XS macro's defined for tiles:

-    /* get the offset of the addr in (xor reg (load (addr))) */ int ofs = XS2(tree->nodes, 2, 1);
-    /* the same */
-    int of2 = XS(XS(tree->nodes, 2), 1);

-I have a possible change to this setup that I might as well share here.
-First of all, the reason why I can't just pass you these values is related to why I can (and must) collect the register arguments in the <code>values</code> array.
-This works by generating - at tile preprocessing time - an array of lookup instructions based on the pattern.
-The rule is simple; any symbol that is not the node name goes into the lookup table.
-This is necessary for 'automatic' (from the point of view of a tile) register allocation to work.
-However, the tiler also uses these symbols to construct the table.